CyVerse-learning-materials/foss/docs/07_reproducibility_II.md

 We are going to be using [:material-github: GitHub CodeSpaces](https://github.com/features/codespaces){target=_blank} for the hands on portion of the workshop, which features [:material-microsoft-visual-studio-code: VS Code](https://code.visualstudio.com/){target=_blank} as a fully enabled development environment with Docker already installed.

-CodeSpaces is a featured product from GitHub and requires a paid subscription or Academic account for access.
-Your account will temporarily be integrated with the course GitHub Organization for the next steps in the workshop.

 Our instructions on starting a new CodeSpace are [here](https://cc.cyverse.org/cloud/codespaces/){target=_blank}.